uschpc/webportal-netlify-gatsby/src/navigation/about/location-and-contact.md

 3rd Floor (CAL Building)
 Los Angeles, CA 90089

 Due to the ongoing COVID-19 pandemic, the CARC and most USC departments are currently working remotely.
-Access to the CAL building is limited, but general inquiries can always be directed to [hpc-support@usc.edu](hpc-support@usc.edu).
+Access to the CAL building is limited, but general inquiries can always be directed to [carc-support@usc.edu](carc-support@usc.edu).

 If you're experiencing a technical issue, please [submit a help ticket](/user-information/ticket-submission).